11nonali23/Advanced-Workout-Clock/README.md

 ## Back-End

-The back-end was thought to use MVP pattern.
-However, since the app is created with viewpgaer and fragments, it's not a good idea to attach a stateless (on Destroy) Presenter to a stateful (on Destroy) Fragment.
-A solution to make the code readable and testable will be find soon.
+The back end uses MVP pattern in order the seprate the logic from the model and the view and to every part testable and highly flexible.

+Since I attach a presenter to a fragment, the presenter need to be almost stateless beacuse they are on different layers of architecture and lifecycle.
+The only un-stateless parts of the presenter are connected to the db.